 On behalf of the students, staff, and faculty affiliated with CIDS, I invite you to collaborate with us!
 Our vision is for everyone in the world to have clean water, and our mission is to mentor and empower students to develop elegant and sustainable water treatment solutions through research and global service-learning projects.
-The Center for Inland Desalination Systems (CIDS) synergizes research by faculty members in Civil Engineering, Chemistry, and Geological Sciences at The University of Texas at El Paso (UTEP).
+The Center for Inland Desalination Systems (CIDS) synergizes research by faculty members in the colleges of Engineering and Science at The University of Texas at El Paso (UTEP).

-CIDS researchers are primarily focused on inland desalination issues such as high recovery desalination processes, potable reuse, and recovering useful products from waste streams.
+CIDS researchers primarily focus on inland desalination issues such as high recovery desalination processes, potable reuse, and recovering useful products from waste streams.
 We are one of the best-equipped desalination research facilities in the Southwest, especially for pilot testing novel desalination technologies.

 The UTEP Center for Inland Desalination Systems and Center for Environmental Resource Management are collaboratively moving forward with a “One Water” vision and mission, taking a holistic approach to sustainable and resilient water management and treatment, especially for arid and semi-arid regions.
 Our research team benefits from decades of strong collaboration with El Paso Water, which has been a pioneer in water conservation, potable reuse, and brackish desalination.
 We are currently engaged in the Nanotechnology-Enabled Water Treatment (NEWT) NSF ERC and Sustainable Water USDA research center.